amanda-zx/ed25519/README.md

 ed25519_s2n_bignum_test.c: test harness testing the implementation against the Ed25519 test vectors in RFC 8032.
 See compilation_pipeline.md for how to compile and run the test.

-Final integration plan.md: pseudocode implementation of Ed25519 subroutines, pseudocode showing how the top-level routines should be integrated into AWS-LC, and pseudocode specifications of the top-level routines.
+Ed25519 final integration plan.md: pseudocode implementation of Ed25519 subroutines, pseudocode showing how the top-level routines should be integrated into AWS-LC, and pseudocode specifications of the top-level routines.